timbertson/passe/README.md

 convenience; you can still use any other SuperGenPass implementation in a pinch to generate a compatible password (since they all use the same algorithm).

 Having said that, it's a very _nice_ convenience.
-It means you can change certain settings and store hints per-domain.
+It means you can change certain settings and store notes per-domain.
 Like perhaps which master password a given site uses, if you have multiple or are in the process of changing your master password.
 It also helps you out when a site gets hacked - you can store a non-sensitive "suffix" which alters your generated password without having to chang your master password."